 Winter ’16 brings the pilot phase of Universal picklists.
 No more maintaining the exact same picklists in multiple objects.
 No general availability yet, but this is definitely a step in the right direction.

 – Gives the ability to block sensitive data in chats in real-time.

 – Agents who need help can raise a virtual flag that shows up in the supervisor panel.
 Supervisors are alerted of agents in trouble and help them.

-– There’s a new permission: “Assign Live Agent Skills to Users,” that can be given to anyone who needs it.
+– There’s new permission: “Assign Live Agent Skills to Users,” which can be given to anyone who needs it.

 Looking for a way to give your users access to Salesforce during maintenance and planned upgrades?
-Organization Sync lets you set up a secondary, synced Salesforce organization where users can work when your primary organization is unavailable.
+Organisation Sync lets you set up a secondary, synced Salesforce organisation where users can work when your primary organisation is unavailable.
 This feature is available in Salesforce Classic only.

 – You can now create a list of and filter reports on all Knowledge users.
 This helps you identify which agents can edit articles and for administrators to allocate and reallocate Knowledge user licenses.

 – Agents can access Knowledge articles and articles related to cases right from their mobile device.
 Knowledge articles are viewable and searchable.

 Improved search result relevancy: